1and1internet/ubuntu-18-nginx-uwsgi-python3/README.md

 # ubuntu-18-uwsgi-python3

-A Docker image for python3 wsgi applications
+A Docker image for python3 wsgi applications.